Dorothy Silking: Sisters at court

 "Dorthee" and "Engella Seelken" were naturalized as English citizens in July 1610 at the same time as other members of the queen's household, including; Katherine Benneken from Garlstorf, the queen's doctor Martin Schöner from Głogów, the apothecary John Wolfgang Rumler from Augsburg and his wife Anna de l'Obel from Middelburg, a daughter of Matthias de l'Obel.
+Dorothy and "Mrs Ingle" were both given mourning clothes on the death of Prince Henry in 1612, as the women of the bedchamber "La: Souche and Mris Ingle".

 Lady Zouch of Woking

 She married Edward Zouch of Woking in 1612, and was usually known as "Lady Zouch".
 In 1635 Reverend George Garrard, who had been at court in the household of Prince Henry, recalled that Silking was "a Dane, one that served Queen Anne in her bedchamber.
 I knew her well, a homely woman, but being very rich Zouch married her for her wealth".

 The jeweller George Heriot recorded in his accounts for 1613 that the "Lady Sutch" owed him £81 which "she affirmes her Majesty is pleased to paye".

 At the funeral of Anne of Denmark in 1619, "Lady Zouch" walked in procession, listed with the ladies of the Privy Chamber.

 When an inventory of the late queen's silver plate at Denmark House was taken in 1621, the Zouches were asked to supply a shortfall worth £492-19 shillings, including a gold casting bottle engraved with the arms of Queen Elizabeth.
 Edward Zouch successfully claimed that a warrant signed by Dorothea Silking was a forgery because she could not write her name, and they were not liable.

 Edward Zouch died in 1634, and the year after their 17-year-old daughter Sophia was married to Viscount Wimbledon, a 63-year-old war veteran, the age difference attracted comment from Sir John Finet.

-Her son James Zouch married Beatrice Annesley (1619-1668), daughter of Francis Annesley, then Lord Mountnorris.
+Her son James Zouch married Beatrice Annesley (1619–1668), daughter of Francis Annesley, then Lord Mountnorris.
 In 1638 Mountnorris advised James Zouch, after consulting his steward Andrew Conradus, that in view of his debts he ought to live more economically with his mother and just four or five servants for £100 a year.

 After the death of James Zouch in 1643, Beatrice Zouch married Sir John Lloyd of Woking and the Forest (d.
 1664) while their son was still an infant, and then Sir Thomas Smith of Hill Hall, Essex (d.
 1668), according to a law case heard before the Lord Chancellor in 1669.
 The mother and son in this case were noted to be related to Arthur Annesley, 1st Earl of Anglesey.
 The case was brought by a creditor of Sir Edward Zouch called Gilpen, against Dorothea's grandson as his heir.

 The exact dates of Dorothea's birth and death are unknown.